Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Power\PowerSettings\f15576e8-98b7-4186-b944-eafa664402d9:DCSettingIndex
 ```

-## 3.10.28.5.2 - Ensure 'Allow network connectivity during connected-standby (plugged in)' is set to 'Disabled'
+## 3.10.28.5.2 - 'Allow network connectivity during connected-standby (plugged in)' is set to 'Disabled'

 >[!NOTE]
 >This policy setting allows you to control the network connectivity state in standby on